Developers

 )

-async def generate_flexible(self, input_data: FullGenerationInput):
+async def generate_flexible(self, input_data: FullInput):

 return await self.model.generate(**input_data.dict())

 The MIME type of the response content.
+Auto-detected for JSON/text, but should be specified for binary responses.

 Common Content Types:

-• - JSON responses (default)
+• - JSON responses (auto-detected)

-• - Plain text
+• - Plain text (auto-detected)

 • , - Images